tanrobotix/gremlin-operator/README.md

 Chaos test Kubernetes pods using https://www.gremlin.com

-This is an open-source unofficial Operator for scheduling attacks on pods within a Kubernetes cluster using CRD's.
+This is an open-source Operator for scheduling attacks on pods within a Kubernetes cluster using CRD's.

 Attacks are scheduled using a Cron format field in a CRD.
 This creates a Kubernetes native cronjob that you can view using `kubectl get cronjobs`.